-In the square, Lorelai, Rory, and Lauren are walking to the diner.
-Lorelai has a bandage wrapped around her hand.
+Lorelai, Rory, and Lauren are walking through the town square, over to the diner.
+Lorelai has a bandage wrapped around her hand due to trying to clean the house gutters herself.

-"Do you needs stitches?"
-Rory asks, examining the wrapped hand.
+"Do you need stitches?"
+Rory asks, trying to examine Lorelai's wrapped hand.

 "We should go to a doctor."
-Lauren tells them.
+Lauren tells her, looking worried.

 "Well said, Ida Morgenstern."
-Rory says, rolling her eyes.
+Rory rolls her eyes.

 "I'm starving.
 I need pancakes."

 "Can I just ask what you were doing?"
-Lauren asks, curiously.
+Lauren asks.

 "I thought I was being a self-sufficient woman."